-Due to the fact that these tall towers are owned by different initiatives and centers, the data are spread in several different platforms and storage systems and provided in a diversity of formats.
-Some datasets are directly downloadable from http or ftp sites, whilst others require a registration through the owner institution.
-Some others cannot be downloaded and are only available after sending a formal request to the institution.
+Since different initiatives and centers own these tall towers, the data are spread in several different platforms and storage systems and provided in a diversity of formats and quality control.
+Some datasets are directly downloadable from http or ftp sites, while others require registration through the owner institution.
+Some of them cannot be downloaded and are only available after sending a formal request to the institution.